 When the train pulled into the station and they disembarked, Naru turned his head to her, gesturing forward as he began to walk.
 "I'll take you home," he said and she nodded, following him through the crowds.

 It was silent between them as they took the train, first on a crowded express route and then transferring to the local that ran through her neighborhood.
 It was almost a stereotypical situation.
 Mai was certain she'd seen the scene in movies, on television, or read it in comics a thousand times: the man standing protectively over the woman on the train, shielding her from hands and bodies that would push or shove.
-She looked up at his stoic face, finding herself gazing at the deep blue eyes that were trained on some distant object—an advertisement, perhaps, or something out the window.
+She looked up at his stoic face, finding herself gazing at the dark eyes that were trained on some distant object—an advertisement, perhaps, or something out the window.
 She'd always believed he was kind but the overt display of consideration was new to her.
 A sad smile formed on her lips at the thought.
 Had Naru always treated her so kindly she would have truly meant every word of her confession.
 After all the time that had passed and everything she'd learned about life and the world and the people in it, she didn't know what to think of her adolescent feelings.
 But certainly, had the situation been anything comparable to this, there would have been no doubt about it.

 When they stepped off the train into the cooling air it felt almost exactly the same as when he had picked her up the day before.
 The street lights were flickering on and the sky was dimming, orange and purple clouds lit from a setting sun she could not see.
 It was only a short walk from the station to her apartment and they moved side-by-side in silence, both anticipating the moment they would have to part.